kristian-lange-tw/JATOS_docs/pages/jatos.js-Reference.md

 ### Study's session data

 The session data can be accessed and modified by every component of a study.
 It's a very convenient way to share data between different components.
+Whatever is written in this variable will be available in the subsequent components.
 However, remember that the session data will be deleted after the study is finished (see also [Two Types of Session Data](Two-Types-of-Session-Data.html)).

 * `jatos.studySessionData`